krischik/SteemRubyTutorial/Documents/Part-7.md

    attr_reader :voter, :percent, :weight, :rshares, :reputation, :time
 ```

-Create a new instance from the data returned from get_active_votes.
-The percent is devided by 10000 to make the value mathematicaly correct.
+Create a new instance from the data returned from the `get_active_votes` method.
+The percent is divided by 10000 to make the value mathematically correct.

 ```ruby
    Contract HashOf[String => Or[String, Num]] => nil